Cleveland Clinic logo

 What can I expect if I have lupus?

 Lupus is a lifelong (chronic) condition.
-You should expect to manage lupus symptoms for the rest of your life.
+You should expect to manage it for the rest of your life.

-Lupus can be unpredictable, and the way it impacts you can change over time.
-You’ll need to regularly visit your healthcare provider so they can track changes in your symptoms.
+It can be unpredictable.
+And the way it impacts you can change over time.
+You’ll need to visit your healthcare provider regularly so they can track changes in your body.

 You’ll probably work with a team of providers as you learn to live with lupus.
 Your primary care provider will suggest specialists who can help with specific issues or symptoms.
-You’ll probably need to visit a rheumatologist — a healthcare provider who specializes in diagnosing and treating autoimmune diseases.
-Which specialists you need to visit depends on which symptoms you have and how they affect your body.
+You’ll probably need to visit a rheumatologist.
+This is a healthcare provider who specializes in diagnosing and treating autoimmune diseases.
+Which specialists you need to visit depends on the symptoms you have and how they affect your body.

 There’s currently no cure for lupus.
-Your healthcare provider will help you find a combination of treatments to manage your symptoms and hopefully put lupus into remission (long periods of time with no symptoms or flare-ups).
+Your healthcare provider will help you find a combination of treatments to manage the symptoms.
+You may be able to enter remission once you find treatments that work for you.
+Even if you have long periods of time with no symptoms or flare-ups, there’s always a chance lupus will come back.
+Your care team will help you set goals and expectations based on your unique circumstances.

 A note from Cleveland Clinic

-Don’t be afraid to talk to your provider and ask questions.
-Even small changes in your symptoms or health can be a sign that lupus is affecting you differently.
+Don’t be afraid to talk to your provider and ask any questions you have.
+Even small changes in your health can be a sign that lupus is affecting you differently.
 Remember, you’re the best judge of when something isn’t quite right in your body.

 Medically Reviewed